Search

 Bury me in a bodysuit, I’m serious

-You can find last week’s Summer Saturdays Vol. 11 over here.
+You can find last week’s Summer Saturdays Vol. 11 over here and you can see more posts like this on my latest newsletter.

 TAGS: Liz Heather, summer, Summer Saturdays, Summer Saturdays Vol. 12, The New Yorker, The New Yorker summer cover, The New Yorker cover August 23 1947, Cape Breton, air fried chicken wings, Longo's, Nando's, wing sauce, Nando's buffalo wing sauce, seafood chowder, prosecco, Millcroft Inn, Whole Foods, Taylor Swift, And Just Like That..., And Just Like That, Etsy, wedding cake topper, wedding cake dog topper, Baby Dog, Baby Dog Macintosh, Aerie bodysuit, Weapons